ismaelucky342/U-Tad/1st_Course/Q1/Programming_1/U6/AEC6/README.md

 ## 📚 Additional Notes

 - **Edge Cases**: The program ensures that no edge elements are considered as valley elements since they lack the required number of neighbors.
-- **Matrix Size**: While the matrix size is fixed at `5x4`, the program can be adapted to work with matrices of different sizes by modifying the size constants.
+- **Matrix Size**: While the matrix size is fixed at `5x4`, the program can be adapted to work with matrix of different sizes by modifying the size constants.
-- **Error Handling**: The program assumes valid input and does not handle cases such as empty matrices or invalid dimensions.
+- **Error Handling**: The program assumes valid input and does not handle cases such as empty matrix or invalid dimensions.

 This program is an excellent exercise for understanding matrix operations, nested loops, and modular programming in C.